 By David Rogers, Contributing Columnist

-David Rogers is the executive director for Partnership for Safety and Justice.
-PSJ is a statewide, non-profit advocacy organization dedicated to making Oregon’s approach to crime and public safety more effective and just.
+Author bio: David Rogers is the executive director of Partnership for Safety and Justice.
+PSJ is a statewide, nonprofit advocacy organization dedicated to making Oregon’s approach to crime and public safety more effective and just.